susyhaga/JavaScript/Calculator-percentage/README.md

 # Challenge
-The challenge here is to build a calculator percentage
+The challenge here is to learn how to build a calculator percentage from the scratch.

 # Tools
 HTML and JavaScript